US-UK Tax

 The US-UK Tax Treaty Explained: How It Works for Individuals

-How the US-UK double tax treaty works for individuals: the residence tie-breaker, the saving clause, pensions and US Social Security, dividends, interest and Form W-8BEN, explained by a UK Chartered Tax Adviser practice.
+How the US UK tax treaty works for individuals: the residence tie-breaker, the saving clause, pensions, dividends and claiming double tax relief in practice.

 13 min read · Reviewed June 2026